-FIGURE 13: NUMBER OF CUSTOMERS IN ARREARS BY UTILITY
+FIGURE 12: NUMBER OF CUSTOMERS IN ARREARS BY UTILITY

 Data on IOU customer arrearages is reported monthly by IOUs pursuant to the reporting requirements established in D.20-06-003.
 Reports from 2020 and 2021 indicate that the aggregate dollar amount of arrearages increased substantially during the COVID-19 pandemic.
-Approximately 50 percent of arrearages were owed by customers enrolled in CARE or FERA.
 Other than PG&E, all utilities have seen an increase in arrearages from 2021 to 2022.
+All IOUs saw an increase in customers in arrearages from 2022 to 2023.